-The Nurse Navigator of The Johns Hopkins Avon Foundation Breast Center will be responsible for enhancing awareness, education and outreach related to breast cancer.
-The Nurse Navigator is an essential link between patients, their physicians and other care providers.
-The goal of navigation is to ensure patients effectively and efficiently transition through the continuum of breast cancer care from newly diagnosed through surgical treatment receiving appropriate services, support and education.
-The patient will also be assisted in transition to other areas of care of the multidisciplinary team.
-This individual will function as an integral member of the Breast Center team, relating to patients, survivors, volunteers, faculty/providers, and outside health agencies related to breast cancer.
-Working closely with the Administrative Director, she will work to build on the already existent multidisciplinary programs devoted to prevention, diagnosis, care and treatment of patients at risk of or with breast cancer.
+The Navigator will be responsible for advancing patient education, improving patient and provider communication, enhancing satisfaction, promoting better utilization of clinical services and streamlining coordination of care.
+This employee is an essential link between patients, their physicians, and other specialty care providers.
+This individual will be responsible for the coordination of the administrative, operational, and patient navigation functions of the Breast Center.
+The goal is to ensure patients effectively and efficiently transition through the continuum of breast cancer care from newly diagnosed through long-term survivorship receiving appropriate services, support, and education.
+This individual will function as an integral member of the Breast Team, collaborating with patients, survivors, volunteers, providers, and outside health agencies related to breast cancer.
+Working closely with the Program Director, Program Manager and other educators/navigators, this individual will work to build on the already existent multidisciplinary programs devoted to prevention, diagnosis, care, and treatment of patients with breast cancer.

-Follow patients throughout the care continuum from diagnosis through surgery
+Follow patients throughout the care continuum from diagnosis through long-term survivorship to meet ongoing education and navigation needs.

 Be a point of contact for patients who need follow up, questions answered or to make connections with other health providers.